nx-js/hackernews-example/README.md

   - [index.html](/index.html) imports the bundled source script and has a single `<hacker-news>` component in its body, that is an NX component defined in the src folder.
     The bundled source is imported as an async script for faster loading.
+  - [server.js](/server.js) is not used, as the page is hosted on Github Pages.
+    It is used for local testing and serves as a simple server example for other applications.
   - [404.html](/404.html) is a hackish script to make Single Page Apps work with Github Pages hosting.
 For more information see [this repo](https://github.com/rafrex/spa-github-pages).